rschristopher/rschristopher.github.io/src/saving/sovereignty/level-3.md

 To set up your transaction manager with a watch-only wallet, follow the steps outlined in the [Coldcard documentation](https://coldcard.com/docs/paths#dump-summary-file) to export your xPub from the Coldcard.

+???+ note "Tails OS with xPub"
     1. On your Tails OS, open Electrum.
     2. Create a new wallet, select `Standard wallet`, and then `Use a master key`.
     3. Paste or scan the QR code of the xPub obtained from your Coldcard.
     4. When you open this wallet, you'll see a warning indicating it is watch-only.
     5. When you attempt to *send* from this wallet, it will create an *unsigned transaction* file, which will need to be signed by the signing device (see below).